Genius/perspectives/README.md

     collection: proc { project.tasks },
     property: :tasks

-  # makes a "tasks" method available which is the list of tasks
+  # makes a "tasks" property available which is the list of tasks
 end
 ```